LassoSoft/LassoGuide/source/operations/logging.rst

 The routing of Lasso's internal log levels can be modified using the "Log Book" section of the Lasso Server Admin interface (:ref:`!http://example.com/lasso9/admin/logbook`).
-For details on how to change the log level routing programmatically see the section :ref:`logging-routing` later in this chapter.
+For details on how to change the log level routing programmatically, see the section :ref:`logging-routing` later in this chapter.